Zachary-Levesque/Adaptive-Market-Regime-Framework/README.md

 Uses 5-minute bar data from Alpaca API for intraday entry timing.
 VWAP deviation signals, volume spikes, and momentum confirmation filters are applied to daily signals to improve execution quality and reduce slippage.

 ### Module 8 — Interactive Dashboard
-Full-stack dashboard with a FastAPI backend and React/Tailwind frontend.
-Provides real-time visualization of regime states, equity curves, readiness checklists, and risk diagnostics.
+Streamlit dashboard for regime states, equity curves, readiness checks, and risk diagnostics.
+It reads saved parquet artifacts and does not fetch live market data.

 ---